40 results found

 Pellis L, Scarabel F, Stage HB, et al., 2021, Challenges in control of COVID-19: short doubling time and long delay to effect of interventions, PHILOSOPHICAL TRANSACTIONS OF THE ROYAL SOCIETY B-BIOLOGICAL SCIENCES, Vol: 376, ISSN: 0962-8436

-Villabona-Arenas CJ, Hué S, Baxter J, et al., 2021, USING PHYLOGENETICS TO ACCURATELY INFER HIV-1 TRANSMISSION DIRECTION
+Villabona-Arenas CJ, Hué S, Baxter JAC, et al., 2021, USING PHYLOGENETICS TO INFER HIV-1 TRANSMISSION DIRECTION BETWEEN KNOWN TRANSMISSION PAIRS

 Illingworth CJR, Raghwani J, Serwadda D, et al., 2020, A de novo approach to inferring within-host fitness effects during untreated HIV-1 infection, PLOS PATHOGENS, Vol: 16, ISSN: 1553-7366